grantsrb/traffic_sign_classifier/writeup.md

 | Keep left | 0.0601183 |
 | Keep right | 0.0329059 |

 The Stop Sign was correctly classified with a confidence of 42.5%.
-The next nearest prediction, is strangely a yield sign which is triangular.
+The next nearest prediction, is a yield sign which is triangular.
+The classifier must have noticed a similarity of the straight edges of the octagonal shape of the stop sign.